SethDrake/zapret2/docs/manual.en.md

 # zapret-auto.lua automation and orchestration Library

-The standard order of instance application is linear—from left to right, taking into account [intra-profile filters](#внутрипрофильные-фильтры) and [instance cutoff](#instance_cutoff). nfqws2 provides no other options by default.
+The standard order of instance application is linear—from left to right, taking into account [in-profile filters](#in-profile-filters) and [instance cutoff](#instance_cutoff). nfqws2 provides no other options by default.

 Of course, you can write your own Lua function that does what is needed when it is needed.
 However, you would have to reinvent the wheel, duplicate code, or worse—patch standard antidpi functions to add your own features and then maintain them yourself.

 The essence of orchestration mechanisms is to separate the control logic from the logic of the actual actions.
 This way, nothing needs to be patched, and if you do write your own functions, you only need to write the control algorithm itself without mixing it with action algorithms.

 Orchestration is inextricably linked to the concept of an [execution plan](#execution_plan).
-It includes a list of instances that need to be called sequentially with their parameters and [filters](#внутрипрофильные-фильтры).
+It includes a list of instances that need to be called sequentially with their parameters and [filters](#in-profile-filters).
 A basic linear orchestrator is built into the C code, but this role can also be taken over by a Lua function where any logic can be programmed.

 For example, you can create automatic strategies—if one doesn't work, use another.
-The C code has similar logic only within the [automatic hostlist](#фильтрация-по-листам) mechanism, but it does not implement dynamic strategy switching.
+The C code has similar logic only within the [automatic hostlist](#filtering-by-lists) mechanism, but it does not implement dynamic strategy switching.

 ## State storage